Furnace Repair Checklist

 - Put in the new filter with the arrow motioning toward the heating system to prevent damage.

-Flat filters should be replaced monthly, while pleated filters should work around three months.
-You could also get a washable filter that you can use for about 10 years.
+Flat filters should be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you could have to change your filter more often.

 To make changing your filter go more quickly down the road, use a permanent pen on your heating system housing or ductwork to indicate the airflow direction and filter size.